Filtering in tractography using autoencoders (FINTA): Introduction

 As opposed to the previous deep learning approaches, a few other ones (\citet{Wasserthal:Neuroimage:2018, Pomiecko:ISBI:2019, Li:Neuroimage:2020}) provide voxel-wise segmentations representing the locations traversed by a given bundle's streamlines.
 Most of these approaches are based on a U-Net \citep{Ronneberger:MICCAI:2015} or another form of classification convolutional neural network using a specialized feature vector or parameterization.
 The major drawback of voxel-based bundle segmentation methods is the need of a separate model (including the need to train it) for each bundle, and hence, a variable number of models depending on the target classes.

 In this work, we describe a novel unsupervised learning framework based on deep autoencoders to filter streamlines in diffusion MRI tractography.
-We demonstrate its performance on both synthetic and \textit{in vivo} human brain tractography data, including partial tractograms.
-We provide evidence that the described deep learning setting can be applied to filter ``plausible'' and ``implausible'' streamlines as well as to multi-label classification problems without requiring to be retrained.
+The proposed autoencoder is trained in an unsupervised fashion, and an optimal filtering threshold is computed in the learned representation space using a set of labeled streamlines.
+We demonstrate its performance on both synthetic and in vivo human brain tractography data, including partial tractograms.
+We provide evidence that the described deep learning setting can be applied to filter plausible and implausible streamlines as well as to multi-label classification problems without requiring to be retrained.